Feature #134

 Okay, I've now added configuration that disables SSH public key validation so it's now possible to add keys that ssh-vulnkey isn't able to parse.

-Updated by admin about 9 years ago
+Updated by admin over 9 years ago

 - Subject changed from Support ed25519 SSH key algorithm to Transition from using ssh-vulnkey to using ssh-keygen to validate keys